AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/08-GeneticAlgorithm/08-GeneticAlgorithm.markdown

 	package: 'GeneticAlgorithm-Tests'
 ```

-We can now implement the introducing example we use about searching a secret words.
+We can now implement the introducing example we use about searching a secret words:

 ```Smalltalk
 GAEngineTest>>testExamples01